 The best approach is to access the website of the college in which you are interested.
 You should then go to the School of Education, where you will find valuable information about that college’s specific program.

-Where can I find information on various state
+Where can I find information on various state requirements?

 Each state’s education department or licensing office is the most reliable source for information about teacher licensure.
 To find Wisconsin’s requirements visit the The Wisconsin Department of Public Instruction’s resource page on teacher licensure.

 Teachers in Wisconsin’s public schools must be licensed by the State of Wisconsin.
 Should you decide to become a teacher, you will have to meet the requirements of Wisconsin’s teacher licensure law that went into effect in 2004.